nessunonessuno/nand2tetris-rust-solutions/README.md

 ## Implementation Details

 - Primary language: Rust
-- Some components may be implemented differently due to the loss of original web editor work
+- Some components may be implemented differently than intended, but everything works (i guess)